simran-aro/personal-website/index.md

 Master of City Planning candidate with three years of professional experience in urban design, planning and project management.
 Recent internship experience in demographic, economic & real estate analysis and geospatial data development.
 Interested in application of data science and urban technologies for building safer and liveable cities, and looking for opportunities in the transportation planning, economic development and urban analytics industries.

+As a planner, urbanist and former architect, I have always enjoyed using maps for storytelling.
+While studying city planning, I learnt tools like ArcGIS and programming languages that strenghtened my skillset and helped me form narratives to tell stories about people, places and systems.
+I am currently seeking full-time job opportunities- contact me at **arorasim@upenn.edu**, or connect with me on <a href="https://www.linkedin.com/in/simran-arora-88814015a/">LinkedIn</a> to chat!

 #### Education

 **University of Pennsylvania**, Master of City Planning, _expected May 2023_